jac-uk/documentation/docs/architecture/data-models/character-information.md

 # Data Model: Exercise and Vacancy

-A new field `_applicationVersion` was added to these data models to be able to support both old and new versions of the application form.
+A new field `_applicationVersion` was added to these data models to enable support for both old and new versions of the application form.

 # Data Model: Application